Kentucky vs. Providence: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +4000

-- Kentucky is 14th-best in the country in terms of its odds to win the national championship (+4000), much higher than its computer rankings (21st-best).
+- Kentucky is 16th-best in the country in terms of its odds to win the national championship (+4000), but only 19th-best, according to computer rankings.

-- In terms of their national championship odds, the Wildcats have experienced the 66th-biggest change this season, falling from +900 at the start to +4000.
+- The Wildcats were +900 to win the national championship at the beginning of the season, and have now fallen to +4000, which is the 67th-biggest change in the country.

 - Kentucky's chances of winning the national championship, based on its odds, are 2.4%.